 See all problems of the 2002 GMC Yukon.

-The vehicle was a 1999 GMC Yukon.
 Since date of purchase consumer has had an exhaust system problem, causing vehicle to make loud noises.
 Please provide further details.
-This engine exhaust system issue occurred Wed., Aug.
-1, 2001.

 |Problem Category||Number of Problems|